jpstayfocus/cybersecurity/README.md

-# cybersecurity
+# cybersecurity - roadmap
-Focus and build upon core concepts and skills related to the daily work of cybersecurity professionals, including foundational cybersecurity models and frameworks that are used to mitigate risk; protecting networks and data; using programming to automate tasks; identifying and responding to security incidents; and communicating and collaborating with stakeholders.
+- Foundations of Cybersecurity (current course)
+- Play It Safe: Manage Security Risks
+- Connect and Protect: Networks and Network Security
+- Tools of the Trade: Linux and SQL
+- Assets, Threats, and Vulnerabilities
+- Sound the Alarm: Detection and Response
+- Automate Cybersecurity Tasks with Python